 For a dance example, to a student with good presence but sloppy, floppy hands, I’d say, “I love your shining presence.
 I’d love to see you bring that energy into your hands.
 What if you try this?”
 And I’d demonstrate.
 This worked.
 It worked with the writers and the dancers.
 It worked for me, too.

 Yes, there is a lot of crappy dance out there

 But is shaming dancers for their mistakes going to make it any better?
 What if we try another way?
 When dancers enjoy the pleasure of the movement and the moment, when they give themselves to the the dance, when they are relaxed enough to enjoy the process, they feel more confident–and their technique often improves organically.

 Nothing is perfect.
 Everything has room to develop.
 This life is is about becoming, not being.
 We learn, we grow, we change.
 Otherwise, we are dead.
 We copy to learn, we take classes, study others, and practice.
 But there comes a time when we must hop out on the branch, flap our wings, launch ourselves, and fly.
 Taking such risks benefits us in so many ways, some understood and others yet to come.

 Of course they will!
 Growth and learning include failure and revision.
 That’s how we learn—through trial and error, persistence, feedback, and trying again.
 Embracing process, identifying and correcting errors, this is key to improvement.
 Shame is not.

 Let’s all learn how to reinforce the good, critique wisely, and model Eastern dance principles.

-For more on how to do this, please check out aliathabit.com/dancers/focus-on-the-feeling.
+For more on how to do this, please check out our upcoming course, Focus on the Feeling.
 Registration is open now.
 There are only 25 seats.
-The price rises on August 17th.
+The super early price is good for the first ten purchasers.
 Please take a look right away.